GabyForceQ/LibertyEngine/README.md

 // Only in beta/release version
 ```

-> *Do not use this framework in production until version 0.1 is released!*
+> *Please, do not use this framework in production as long as it is not officially released!*

 ![](screenshot.png?raw=true "Just a demo image!")